mpsych/melanoma/README.md

 ## Dataset and Results

 The model was trained and evaluated on a comprehensive dataset of melanoma images.
-For more information about the dataset, results, and other related resources, please visit the official repository: [Link to the official repository]
+For more information about the dataset, results, and other related resources, please visit the official repository: [GitHub repository](https://github.com/mpsych/melanoma_detection)